Skip to cookie consent Skip to main content

 Physician-scientist Kevin Emerick, MD, and principal investigator, Sophia Shalhout, PhD, are collaborating to use AI to customize cancer treatments for head and neck non-melanoma skin cancers.

-Minimally invasive robotic surgery for patients with gastric cancer
+Minimally invasive robotic surgery

 Using fluorescence lifetime imaging to distinguish tumors from normal tissue